MayankK806926/testwaleAI/README.md

 # testwaleAI
-It contains frontend code for different pages
+It contains the codes related to admin page and result page.